mohan-slack/HUX_APP/README.md

 1. Ensure the assets folder remains at `Assets/` so image paths stay valid.
 2. Open `huxorder.html` directly in a browser, or serve the directory with `python3 -m http.server` for a local web server.
 3. Replace `YOUR_RAZORPAY_KEY` in `huxorder.html` before enabling live payments.

+## Local Testing (Docker)
+- Build the image: `docker build -t hux-order .`
+- Run locally: `docker run --rm --name hux-order -p 8080:80 hux-order` and browse to `http://localhost:8080`.
+- Stop the container without removing it mid-run: `docker stop hux-order` (the `--rm` flag cleans it up automatically when stopped).
+- When you change project files, rebuild and rerun:
+  1. `docker stop hux-order` (if running)
+  2. `docker build -t hux-order .`
+  3. `docker run --rm --name hux-order -p 8080:80 hux-order` Add `--no-cache` to the build command if you need to ignore cached layers.

+## Keeping Images Patched
+- To grab the newest base image and Alpine security updates, run `docker build --pull --no-cache -t hux-order .`.
+- The Dockerfile upgrades Alpine packages and switches Nginx to its non-root user; rebuild with the command above before publishing new images.

 ## Completed
 - Responsive hero section with color/size selectors and quantity control.